delaneyj/datastar/code/go/site/static/md/reference/plugins_backend.md

 Makes an HTML_VERB request to the server and merges the response with the current DOM and signals.
 The URL can be any valid URL but the response must be a Datastar formatted SSE event.

 Every request will be sent with a `{datastar: *}` object containing the current signals (except for signals keys beginning with an underscore).
-When using `@get` the signals will be sent as a query parameter, otherwise it will be sent as a JSON body.
+When using `sse` the signals will be sent as a query parameter, otherwise it will be sent as a JSON body.

 #### Options